NickStanwood/NickStanwood.github.io/README.md

 # Topco

 ## Customer Command Center

 The Customer Command Center is a web based application that allows clients of the Topco Oil Analyzer to view the output of their frac pumps from anywhere.

 ## Oil Analyzer DataWarehouse

+Stores all the data acquired by the sensor packages.
+Runs the ML algortihm on this data and sends out updates to the trucks when there is a new algorithm available.

 ## Truck Simulator

+Allows for testing the UI of the website without needing an actual truck pressent. sends randomized sensor data to the DemonstrationDataWarehouse, so the values do not interfere with the actual truck's data.